Snowshoe Hares (Lepus americanus)

-Snowshoe hares (Lepus americanus) are members of the rabbit family as expected.
+Snowshoe Hares are members of the rabbit family as expected.
 They have large hind feet, long ears, short tails and a typical rabbit shape.
 They are large hares and can weigh three to four pounds and be over a foot in length.
 Males are usually smaller than females.

 Their hind feet act as snowshoes and help them move atop of snow, and fur on the soles of their feet act as insulation and traction on the snow.
 Their feet also give them agility when running from predators.
 They run in zig-zag patterns that make them difficult to catch.